carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

   generating the documentation can take a long time and producess 100s of megabytes of output.

-``--with-udis86``

-  LLVM can use external disassembler library for various purposes (now it's used only for examining code produced by JIT).
-This option will enable usage of `udis86 <http://udis86.sourceforge.net/>`_ x86 (both 32 and 64 bits) disassembler library.

 To configure LLVM, follow these steps:

 #.
 Change directory into the object root directory: